 Serving whole or crushed tree nuts or hard tree nut snacks to babies is not a safe method as they can pose a choking hazard.
 Similarly, nut butters can have too thick or sticky of a texture for babies to swallow.
 Instead, introduce tree nuts in a form that is appropriate for your baby.

 Is your baby ready for their first taste?
-Here are three of our favorite ways to introduce tree nuts to your baby for the first time:
+Here are our favorite ways to introduce tree nuts to your baby for the first time:

 Nut butters, such as almond, cashew, or walnut butters, can be thinned with formula or breastmilk, making them safe to eat.
 You can feed this directly to your baby on the spoon, spread on a cracker, or mix it into other baby foods like yogurt and oatmeal.